 - Preheat oven to 350°F. Spray mini muffin pans with cooking spray (I like the kind with flour for these).

-- Drop 1 heaping tablespoon of cooke dough in each muffin cavity.
+- Drop 1 heaping tablespoon (or one bake and break square) of cooke dough in each muffin cavity.

 - Bake for 8-10 minutes until the cookies are a light golden brown.